This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

 Get Help NowThe more severe the damage, the more lasting the disability will be.
-If a newborn’s brachial plexus is just overstretched, they may suffer some side effects, but the nerves will likely heal within a few months, leaving no permanent disability.
+If a newborn’s brachial plexus is just overstretched, they may suffer some minor symptoms.
+The nerves will likely heal within a few months, leaving no permanent disability.

 When the damage is more severe and includes tears and rips, even corrective surgery cannot typically restore full function to the arm.
 These children will face lifelong disabilities.

 During childbirth, the head and shoulder of the baby may get forced away from each other, which causes the neck to stretch.
-The nerves run through the neck, so this stretching motion can damage them.
+The nerves run through the neck.
+Stretching can damage them.

-In too many cases of brachial plexus injury, the situation could have been prevented with better judgment on the part of the doctor delivering the baby.
+Many mild brachial plexus injuries could not have been predicted or prevented.
+But, in too many cases of brachial plexus birth injury, the damage could have been prevented.
+Better judgment on the part of the doctor delivering the baby should have prevented the injury.

 - Long and difficult labor